 Figure [fig:threePCA] depicts the morphospaces defined by the first two principal component (PC) axes from our principal components analyses (PCAs) of skull and mandible morphologies.
 The PCAs are based on the average Procrustes-superimposed shape coordinates for skulls in three views (dorsal, ventral and lateral).

-To compare morphological diversity in the two Families, we used the PC axes which accounted for 95% of the cumulative variation in each of the skull analyses: dorsal (n=6 axes), ventral (n=7 axes) and lateral (n=7 axes).
-First, we compared the position of each Family within the morphospace plots.
-Tenrecs and golden moles occupy significantly different positions in the dorsal (npMANOVA: F1,42=68.13, R2=0.62, p=0.001), ventral (npMANOVA: F1,42=103.33, R2=0.72, p=0.001 ) and lateral (npMANOVA: F1,42=76.7, R2 =0.65, p=0.001) skull morphospaces, indicating that the Families have very different, non-overlapping cranial and mandible morphologies (Figure [fig:threePCA].
-Second, we compared the morphological diversity within each Family.
-Based on our measures of mean Euclidean distance to the Family centroids, tenrec skulls are more morphologically diverse than golden mole skulls when they are measured in lateral view but not in dorsal or ventral view (Table [tab:diversity]).
+To compare morphological diversity in the two families, we used the PC axes which accounted for 95% of the cumulative variation in each of the skull analyses: dorsal (n=6 axes), ventral (n=7 axes) and lateral (n=7 axes).
+First, we compared the position of each family within the morphospace plots.
+Tenrecs and golden moles occupy significantly different positions in the dorsal (npMANOVA: F1,42=68.13, R2=0.62, p=0.001), ventral (npMANOVA: F1,42=103.33, R2=0.72, p=0.001 ) and lateral (npMANOVA: F1,42=76.7, R2 =0.65, p=0.001) skull morphospaces, indicating that the families have very different, non-overlapping cranial and mandible morphologies (Figure [fig:threePCA].
+For each analysis, PC1 summarises a morphological change from the foreshortened, "squat" shape of golden mole skulls at one extreme to the rostrally elongated shape of tenrecs (particularly the \textit{Microgale}) at the other extreme.

+Second, we compared the morphological diversity within each family.
+Based on our measures of mean Euclidean distance to the family centroids, tenrec skulls are more morphologically diverse than golden mole skulls when they are measured in lateral view but not in dorsal or ventral view (Table [tab:diversity]).
 In contrast, when we analysed morphological diversity of skulls within the sub-sample of 17 tenrecs (including just five Microgale species) compared to the 12 golden mole species, we found that tenrec skulls were significantly more morphologically diverse than golden moles in all analyses (Table [tab:diversity]).
 The pairwise permutation tests for each analysis confirmed that differences in morphological diversity were not artefacts of differences in sample size (Table [tab:permutations])

 Discussion